torbensky/python-cli-gif-search/README.md

 # python-cli-gif-search
-A Python script that enables quick and dirty CLI gif searches
+A Python script that enables quick and dirty CLI gif searchesS